 My Dad instilled in me the love of making music, and making people happy.
 “Music is the universal language and will open doors for you wherever you go,” he told me.
 When I came home from college, I helped my Dad play music (he on ‘ukulele and I on guitar) for the Shriners Hospital for Crippled Children.
 He was active in the Aloha Shriners clown core and music group.
 My Dad passed away August 14, 2012 at the age of 91, and I still hear him talking to me.

 My business Ukulele Mele On Maui began on July 1, 2011 after students taking my ‘ukulele classes at Kaunoa Senior Center for adults 55 and better told me I needed to expand into the virtual classroom.
 Today, no matter where you live you can learn from me.
-You can learn online, by packaged set of book/DVD/CD and learn on Maui.
+You can learn online, download single song lessons and learn on Maui.
 You can also enjoy entertainment by my husband and I performing as the duo, The Hawaiian Serenaders.

 Now you know the story behind Ukulele Mele.
 Where else can you learn how to play Hawai’i’s official instrument, the ‘ukulele, from a Native Hawaiian whose name was prophesied Mele Nani, meaning beautiful song?
-Join my worldwide network as you have fun learning to “Watch.
-Listen.
-Play.
-The Ukulele Mele Way.”
+You can learn the Ukulele Mele Way from wherever you live!

 Aloha, Mele Fong aka Ukulele Mele